-Pursuant to the State Officials and Employees Ethics Act (5 ILCS 430, as amended by Public Act 100-554), public universities and the Board of Higher Education had adopted a policy and practices to prohibit sexual harassment.
+Pursuant to the State Officials and Employees Ethics Act (5 ILCS 430, as amended by Public Act 100-554), the Board of Higher Education has adopted a policy and practices to prohibit sexual harassment.

 All persons have a right to work in an environment free from sexual harassment.
-All persons subject to the personnel policies of the public universities and the Board of Higher Education are prohibited from sexually harassing any person, regardless of any employment relationship or lack thereof.
+All persons subject to the personnel policies of the Board of Higher Education are prohibited from sexually harassing any person, regardless of any employment relationship or lack thereof.